FAQ

 You need to submit the following documents

 You will automatically receive an electronic residence permit, when you apply for extension of your visa.
-The process can take up to 3 months.
+The process can take 3-6 months.

 Do I need a German bank account and a liability insurance?